< Back to Foundations for Practice

 This guide is for employers who want to improve quality, retention, and diversity in their hiring outcomes.
 To make the most of this resource, employers should use the guide in conjunction with the Hiring Toolkit at the end of this guide.
 This is not a list of boilerplate criteria for employers to drape over an existing hiring process.
 Instead, it is a set of principles and recommendations geared toward hiring candidates suited to excel at an organization— based on that organization’s practice, vision, goals, and needs—that can be adapted to the specific objectives and goals of different employers.

 IAALS consults with schools and employers nationwide to put these tools into practice and ensure the next generation of lawyers is diverse and primed for success.
-For more information, please contact:
+Read more about our 5-step collaborative process here.

 To learn more about Foundations, please read our project summary.